-- All bids received by the deadline will be reviewed by the ASAA Executive at a meeting prior to the APM or AGM as appropriate.
-The ASAA will work with bid applicants to ensure bids are complete. - II.
-The Executive will either accept or reject applications.
-Accepted applications will be forwarded to the ASAA Board for ratification at the appropriate meeting (APM or AGM).
+- All bids received by the deadline will be reviewed by the ASAA Executive Committee at a meeting prior to the APM or AGM.
+The ASAA Office will work with bid applicants to ensure bids are complete. - II.
+The Executive Committee will either accept or reject applications.
+Combined bids will be given priority (e.g. 1A boys & girls for basketball or volleyball).
+Accepted applications will be forwarded to the ASAA Board of Governors for ratification at the appropriate meeting (APM or AGM).

-C. Board Review & Acceptance
+C. Review & Acceptance

-- If the Board has no concerns with bid applications accepted by the Executive.
-In that case, those championships with only one bid by the respective deadline will win the right to host by acclamation and no presentation by the host is required. - II.
-In those championships where more than one acceptable bid application has been received, a written ballot or Google Form for the Board will determine the winning bid following a five-minute presentation. - III.
-Note: Potential hosts can either submit PowerPoint or video as a presentation; the 5-minute timeline will be strictly observed. - IV.
-Commissioners and the Executive Committee cannot speak to support a particular bid but may speak to address concerns they may have about the ability of a school to host a particular provincial championship.

-D. Bids from the Floor

-Bids from the floor will not be accepted.
+- Championships with only one bid by the respective deadline will win the right to host by acclamation, provided it gets Executive Committee approval. - II.
+Contested bids will be required to submit a presentation (~five-minutes) for the Board, who will then determine the winning bid. - III.
+Commissioners for that sport and the Executive Committee cannot speak to support a particular bid but may speak to address concerns they may have about the ability of a school to host a particular provincial championship. - D. Bids from the Floor will not be accepted.

-E. Vacant Bids After the APM or AGM
+E. Vacant Bids

-If there are vacant bids following the APM or AGM, the Executive Committee will seek potential hosts via Zone Managers or other means and will review applications at a subsequent Executive meeting.
-At that point, the Executive Committee may accept a bid without approval of the Board, provided they feel the bid applicant has submitted the bid through their zone, and can successfully host provincials.
-If more than one bid is received, the schools bidding have the option to submit a 5-minute video or presentation as noted above.
+If there are vacant bids following the APM or AGM, the Executive Committee may accept a bid without approval of the Board, provided the bid applicant has submitted the bid through their zone, and has the ability to successfully host provincials.
+If more than one bid is received, the schools bidding have the option to submit a 5-minute AV presentation as noted above.